 Obviously, the MCH Handbook has increased mother health awareness and it is thereforepromoted the conversation between couples on maternal and child health.

 Although the advantages have been clearly identified, accurate and complete recording in thebook is still to be achieved.
 Child records are difficult to find and the columns for the antenatalgrowth chart are too small to fill in.
 The midwives take more time to properly complete the record.
+In addition, the quality of the cover page needs to be improved in order to write on it legibly.

 All in all, the mothers have shown their satisfaction with the MCH Handbook because it givesthem health education and a reminder for when they need to have their routine medical checkup.
+Carrying her MCH Handbook with her, Ms. Kun Tha is 19 years old.
+She is 6 month pregnant.
+She has 3 antenatal visits.
+Two days after her last visit, she came back to the health center againfor her antenatal checkup, for she has a severe abnormal abdominal pain.

 Despite the increase of time required with filling-in the book, the health workers welcomed theMCH Handbook.
 However, the MCH Handbook needs to be revised before it is used to train thehealth professionals.
+3. Happy Child Project Cambodia (2009 Update)

 It was reported that the rate of persons with disabilities is 4.7% of the total population inCambodia.
 Almost half of the disabled people are under 20 years of age.
 No preventive care atbirth makes them disabled.
 The children are the most marginalized groups in society.